tvdboom/ATOM/docs_sources/user_guide/training.md

 ```

 !!! note
-    If a parameter is specified through `est_params`, it is ignored
+    If a parameter is specified through `est_params`, it's ignored
-    during hyperparameter tuning, even if it's added manually to
+    by the study, even if it's added manually to `ht_params["distributions"]`.
-    `ht_params["distributions"]`!

 !!! info
     The estimator's `n_jobs` and `random_state` parameters adopt atom's